patternfly/patternfly-react/packages/react-topology/src/components/TopologyView/examples/TopologyToolbar.md

   VisualizationProvider,
   VisualizationSurface
 } from '@patternfly/react-topology';
 import { Select, SelectOption, SelectVariant, ToolbarItem } from '@patternfly/react-core';

-import './topology-example.css';
 import Icon1 from '@patternfly/react-icons/dist/esm/icons/regions-icon';
 import Icon2 from '@patternfly/react-icons/dist/esm/icons/folder-open-icon';

-### With Toolbar
+import './topology-example.css';

+### Topology with a toolbar

-To add a toolbar, wrap your `VisualizationProvider` with the `TopologyView` component, which will accept `viewToolbar` and/or `contextToolbar` as props.
+To add a toolbar to the topology view, wrap your `VisualizationProvider` with the `TopologyView` component, which will accept `viewToolbar` and/or `contextToolbar` as props.

 - `contextToolbar`: displayed at the top of the view, should contain components for changing context
 - `viewToolbar`: displayed below the context toolbar, should contain components for changing view contents